Kevork Malikyan

 Kevork Malikyan (born 2 June 1943) is an Armenian-English actor and teacher.
-He is known for his roles as Kazim in the film Indiana Jones and the Last Crusade (1989), Max Papandrious in the television sitcom Mind Your Language (1977–1979), Rady in the film Flight of the Phoenix (2004), and Parvus in paytaht Abdülhamid (2017).
+He is known for his roles as Kazim in the film Indiana Jones and the Last Crusade (1989), Max Papandrious in the television sitcom Mind Your Language (1977–1979), Rady in the film Flight of the Phoenix (2004), and Parvus in Payitaht: Abdülhamid (2017).

 Early life

 Malikyan was born to Armenian parents in Diyarbakır, Turkey.
 When he was 10 years old, an archbishop decided to open a religious seminary in Üsküdar, Istanbul, with the intention of taking in the poor children of Armenian parents from various parts of Turkey and bringing them up as priests.
 Malikyan was questioned by a priest who wanted to determine whether or not he was a good candidate for the priesthood.
 His father told him to go to the seminary because he could not afford to give him an education due to financial problems.
 Though Malikyan was worried because he had no friends in Istanbul and had to leave his parents behind, he went to the city to become a priest.

 Malikyan was sent to the Karagözyan Orphanage in Şişli where he spent two years before attending the religious seminary in Üsküdar.
 In the seminary, there was a small stage where the students acted in Turkish and Armenian.
 When he was 16, an Anglican priest was invited to the school to teach them English.
 He was an Oxford graduate who wrote history books.
 The man was also fond of acting and had prepared Richard III by Shakespeare in English, wherein Malikyan played Richard.
 The priest must have liked Malikyan's acting, because he told the headmaster of the school that Malikyan should become an actor rather than a priest.
 The patriarch asked Malikyan his opinion on the matter, but Malikyan was unsure because of financial concerns.
 Father Harding, a British priest, found him a scholarship in Britain.

 Malikyan graduated from the Surp Haç Armenian High School in Istanbul, then moved to London in 1963 for acting education.
 At the drama school Rose Bruford College, he received diplomas for acting and teaching.